 1: What is the current level and business impact of cyber risks to our company?
 What is our plan to address identified risks?

 Risk is hard to quantify, but you have to try.
 The effort spent measuring risk can often reveal decisions narrowly made through the filter of budget pressures without the business explicitly accepting the risk resulting from those decisions.
 We’ve worked with organizations obsessed with management by headcount – don’t go over X number – without understanding the consequences of that broadly applied guidance.

-CEO’s should explore and push their teams to quantify the maturity of processes and number of people in place to support tool investments.
-More often than not organizations have more tools then can be effectively deployed and supported with the existing staff.
-The risk discussion has to go beyond tools and delve into effectiveness of those tools in addressing risk.
+CEO’s should explore and push their teams to quantify the maturity of processes and the number of people in place to support tool investments.
+More often than not organizations have more tools than can be effectively deployed and supported with the existing staff.
+The risk discussion has to go beyond tools and delve into the effectiveness of those tools in addressing risk.

 2: How is our executive leadership informed about the current level and business impact of cyber risks to our company?